Academic Portfolio

 -

-Manufacturing Consent to Whiteness in Game Studies, Journal of Gaming & Virtual Worlds, Summer 2025 (under peer-review)
+Manufacturing Consent to Whiteness in Game Studies, Journal of Gaming & Virtual Worlds, Summer 2025 (forthcoming)

 -